kevinBonkewitzz/PixiJS-Tetris/README.md

 # PixiJS-Tetris
-Simple Tetris game written with PixiJS
+Simple Tetris game written with PixiJS in the effort of exploring the library.

+### Run with:
+`npm start`